SenseLogic/PENDOWN/README.md

 ```
 --colorize : generate a Pendown file from a source code file
 --process : generate a HTML file from a Pendown file
+--writer : make the HTML file compatible with LibreOffice Writer
 --script : make the HTML file import the Pendown script file
 --style : make the HTML file import the Pendown style file
 --language c|c++|cpp|c#|cs|d|java|js|ts : set the source code language